- Animal Control

 If you have any firearms related questions, please contact the New Jersey State Police Firearms Unit.

 The New Jersey State Police website provides information on New Jersey firearms laws, transportation of firearms, and frequently asked questions.

 The United States Bureau of Alcohol, Tobacco, Firearms and Explosives provides additional information on Federal firearms and explosive laws.
 Click on the image above for more information.

-Please download Permit to Carry a Handgun Information Sheet for information on where you cannot carry your handgun once you receive your Permit to Carry.
+Please download the following document for information on where you can and cannot carry your handgun once you receive your Permit to Carry.

 Please note: N.J.A.C.
 13:54-2.4(b) states "[e]ach applicant shall demonstrate a thorough familiarity with the safe handling and use of handguns by indicating in the space provided therefore on the application form, and on any sworn attachments thereto, any relevant information.
 Thorough familiarity with the safe handling and use of handguns may be evidenced by:

 As more information becomes available to us through the New Jersey Attorney General, the New Jersey State Police, and the Morris County Prosecutor's Office we will update this page.